BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 The irony is that the core of liberal and Christian values are the same—at least in their ideals: Both cultures believe that they value human life, equality, freedom, peace, justice and progress.
 Those are not liberal or conservative values, they are American values.
 The problem is that each of the two of these cultures believes the other stands for the opposite of those stated values.
 For example, conservative Christians believe that liberal support for abortion rights means they do not value human life.
 And liberals believe that conservative opposition to abortion rights means they stand against freedom, and against equality for women.

-We believe that America is heading fast toward a consensus around so called "social" issues—a consensus that accepts:
+We believe that America is heading fast toward a consensus around so called "social" issues—-a consensus that accepts:

-    that laws should not be passed telling women what they can do with their bodies while working to reduce abortions through sex education, access to contraception, etc... that gay and transgendered people should have all the same rights as everyone else. that no one should have to produce a birth certificate to go to the bathroom. that we can affirm American's right to own guns while passing common sense gun laws and massively funding violence prevention programs where needed.
+* that laws should not be passed telling women what they can do with their bodies while working to reduce abortions through sex education, access to contraception, etc...
+* that gay and transgendered people should have all the same rights as everyone else.
+* that no one should have to produce a birth certificate to go to the bathroom.
+* that we can affirm American's right to own guns while passing common sense gun laws and massively funding violence* prevention programs where needed.

 BNC candidates in conservative areas will to explain and demystify recent social changes in a compassionate and patient way to those who may feel threatened by them.
 We need to affirm that their most important concerns -- the value of human life and safety of all of our families -- are important to us all.